v3io/frames/README.md

 <a id="method-write-params-kv"></a>
 #### `kv` Backend `write` Parameters

+The following `write` parameters are specific to the `kv` backend; for more information about these parameters, see the platform's NoSQL documentation:

 <!--
 - <a id="method-write-kv-param-expression"></a>**expression** (Optional) (default: `None`) &mdash; A platform update expression that determines how to update the table for all items in the DataFrame.
   For detailed information about platform update expressions, see the [platform documentation](https://www.iguazio.com/docs/reference/latest-release/expressions/update-expression/).